Find out more about the Ausdance QLD team and Management Committee

 Dance Development Consultant

-Through her audience research projects, Anja has worked closely with The Australian Ballet (Melbourne), Sydney Dance Company, Expressions Dance Company (Brisbane), and Supercell: Festival of Contemporary Dance Brisbane, and has presented and published her findings internationally.
+Anja is a researcher and community dance practitioner.
+Central to Anja’s research work is an interest in how people experience dance, as audience members and active participants.
+Anja has worked closely with The Australian Ballet (Melbourne), Sydney Dance Company, Expressions Dance Company (Brisbane), Queensland Ballet (Brisbane) and Queensland University of Technology (QUT) and has presented and published her findings internationally.

 Ashleigh is a Brisbane-based dancer, creator and producer.
 After graduating from the Queensland University of Technology (Australia) with a Bachelor of Fine Arts (Dance Performance) in 2012, Ashleigh moved overseas where she completed a Postgraduate Diploma of Contemporary Dance at the University of Kent / Northern School of Contemporary Dance (Leeds, UK) in 2013 and a Postgraduate in Production and Cultural Event Management at the University of Barcelona (Barcelona, Spain) in 2016.